romene/Naturaily-netlify/portfolio.md

 ---
 layout: portfolio
-title: Our Projects - Ruby on Rails, React, iOS, Android | Naturaily
+title: Our Projects - Ruby on Rails, React, React Native
-description: Building applications with Ruby on Rails is our passion!
+description: We love building Ruby on Rails and React applications!
 Take a look at our work.
 permalink: /portfolio
 ---